plancherb1/academic-kickstart/content/projects/TinyMLedu/index.md

 projectCode: TinyMLedu

 # Course Overiew Abstract.
-abstract: TinyML is a cutting-edge field that brings the transformative power of machine learning (ML) to the performance- and power-constrained domain of embedded systems.
-Successful deployment in this field requires intimate knowledge of applications, algorithms, hardware, and software.
-We are working to improve global access to TinyML educational materials through our [MOOC courses](https://tinyml.seas.harvard.edu/courses), the [TinyML4D Academic Network](https://tinyml.seas.harvard.edu/4D), and a variety of other projects.
+abstract: TinyMLedu is an international group of academics and industry professionals working to improve global access to educational materials for the cutting-edge field of TinyML.
+TinyML brings the transformative power of machine learning (ML) to the performance- and power-constrained domain of embedded systems.
+Successful deployment in this field requires knowledge of applications, algorithms, hardware, and software.
+TinyMLedu is hosted by the Harvard John A. Paulson School of Engineering and Applied Sciences and affiliated with the TinyML foundation.
 abstract2: To learn more about the initiative visit our website [https://tinyml.seas.harvard.edu](https://tinyml.seas.harvard.edu)!
 abstract3: